babagay/holidays/README.md

 Note: in case of changes you need to run 'mvn clean install' again to see differences on UI

+To develop frontend run UI with React (see command above) and open localhost:3000

+To use Postman run App, authenticate using your GitHub account Then open dev tools and copy JSESSIONID.
+After that use it in the Postman's Cookie

+Note: integration tests use basic auth

 ## TODO list
 * Implement tooltips on events to see the whole Title
 * Implement custom useForm hook